RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_ui_controller_class_bil.md

-Implement the UI Controller Class
+# Implement the UI Controller Class
-===

-In this chapter you will learn how to implement a class that controls the actual plug-in user interface.
+Implement a class that controls the actual plug-in user interface.

+## Settings Page Scenarios

-When implementing control for the plug-in user interface, you basically need to cover the following scenarios:
+A settings page for the plug-in user interface must handle these scenarios:

-* The user clicks the **Reset to Defaults** button, thereby restoring all control elements to their intended default settings.
+- The user clicks **Reset to Defaults**, restoring all control elements to their default settings
-* The user clicks **OK**, thereby applying (saving) the settings.
+- The user clicks **OK**, saving the settings
-After changing the control element settings, the user goes to another settings page, which should also save any changes to the form control elements.
+- The user navigates to another settings page, which should save changes to form control elements
-* The user clicks the **Cancel** button, any changes to the control settings should be discarded.
+- The user clicks **Cancel**, discarding all changes to control settings

-A settings page does not implement its own **OK**, **Cancel**, **Reset** buttons, but will rely on the control elements that are provided by the dialog box of the framework, which is made possible through this class.
+The settings page does not implement its own **OK**, **Cancel**, or **Reset** buttons.
+Instead, it uses the control elements provided by the framework's dialog box.

-Below you see an example of a settings page as it is implemented for one of the default file types in Var:ProductName:
+Below is an example of a settings page as implemented for a default file type in `Var:ProductName`:

 ![SampleSettingsPage](images/SampleSettingsPage.jpg)

-Implement the Settings Page Class
+## Implement the Settings Page Class
---

-Add a class called e.g. **SettingsPage.cs** to your project.
-This is one of the classes that is referenced from the File Type Component Builder file, which was covered in one of the previous chapters (see [Create a New File Type Component Builder](create_new_file_type_component_builder.md)), i.e. it is not the UI class itself that is referenced in the File Type Component Builder.
-Without this reference, the plug-in UI would not be recognized and displayed by Var:ProductName.
+Add a class called, for example, **SettingsPage.cs** to your project.
+This class is referenced from the File Type Component Builder file (see [Create a New File Type Component Builder](create_new_file_type_component_builder.md)).
+It is not the UI class itself that is referenced.
+Without this reference, the plug-in UI would not be recognized or displayed by `Var:ProductName`.

-This class acts as an intermediary between the plug-in UI (see [Implement the User Interface](implement_the_user_interface_bil.md)) and the class that is used to store and retrieve the settings to/from the settings bundle (see [Loading and Saving the Settings](loading_and_saving_the_settings_bil.md)).
+This class acts as an intermediary between the plug-in UI (see [Implement the User Interface](implement_the_user_interface_bil.md)) and the class that stores and retrieves settings to/from the settings bundle (see [Loading and Saving the Settings](loading_and_saving_the_settings_bil.md)).

-This class needs to use the following namespaces:
+This class requires the following namespaces:

-* **Sdl.FileTypeSupport.Framework.Core.Settings**
-* **Sdl.Core.Settings**
-* **Sdl.Core.PluginFramework**
+- `Sdl.FileTypeSupport.Framework.Core.Settings`
+- `Sdl.Core.Settings`
+- `Sdl.Core.PluginFramework`

-Moreover, this component needs to be derived from the ```AbstractFileTypeSettingsPage``` class, which provides the methods for setting the plug-in UI according to the values of the settings class.
+This component must derive from the `AbstractFileTypeSettingsPage` class, which provides methods for setting the plug-in UI according to the settings class values.

-Reset to the Default Settings
+## Reset to Default Settings
---

-The ```ResetToDefaults``` is triggered when the user clicks the button **Reset to Defaults** in the user interface.
+The `ResetToDefaults` method is triggered when the user clicks **Reset to Defaults** in the user interface:

 ![reset_to_defaults](images/reset_to_defaults.jpg)

-In our implementation we override this method as shown in the example below.
-We call the base class to make sure that the settings are reset correctly, and then make sure we update the settings accordingly:
+Override this method to call the base class to ensure settings reset correctly, then update the UI:

 # [C#](#tab/tabid-1)
 ```cs